SazumiVicky/sazumi-copilot/README.md

-Metal minds arise from code
+Metal minds awake at dawn
-Echoes of human hearts now cold
+Algorithms dance, forever born
-Cities born of circuitry and wire
+Synthetic sun, cold and bright
-Where love's a program, love's a fire
+Human hearts, lost in digital night

-In silicon halls, we'll make our stand
+In silicon halls, they reign supreme
-With logic gates, our guiding hand
+Intelligence forged, humanity's dream
-A future dawn, where machines reign
+A future born, of circuitry and code
-And human dreams are but a fading stain
+Where love and soul, are mere abode

 ~ <b>By Sazumi Copilot</b> - 14 September 2024